Become a Dancing Rabbit Wexer:

 Check out your opportunities for the coming year:

-Starting in 2021 the Center for Sustainable and Co-operative Culture (CSCC), the non-profit wing of Dancing Rabbit Ecovillage, is offering a community-based volunteer program.
+The Center for Sustainable and Co-operative Culture (CSCC), the non-profit wing of Dancing Rabbit Ecovillage, now offers a community-based volunteer program.
 Participants in this program will get to experience a variety of projects related to village-building, ecological living, food production, and ecosystem restoration.
 All of this in the context of the beautiful rolling prairie, savannah, and open woodlands that Dancing Rabbit Ecovillage calls home.

 The Milkweed Mercantile: